 - Antivirus & Antimalware — As mentioned above, Defender does lack when compared to third-party solutions, so if you can, invest in high-quality, paid antivirus and antimalware solutions.

 - Password manager — All too often, users rely on the same password, not easily crackable passwords.
-A strong password manager or password-protect applications can help you keep your accounts more secure and save you the hassle of trying to remember long, complex passwords, making it much easier to keep your security duck in order.
+A strong password manager or password-protect application can help you keep your accounts more secure and save you the hassle of trying to remember long, complex passwords, making it much easier to keep your security duck in order.

 While Windows might be a target for threats of all kinds, there’s no need to sit back and expect a digital security issue.
 Make the most of Windows’ in-built, native tools and invest in some quality third-party security tools to boost your device’s and your data’s security.